Arabia Petraea: Roman conquest of Nabataea

-Romanization
+Spread of Greco-Roman influence

 With Roman conquest came the imposition of Latin and Greek in official discourse.
 This was standard for a province in Eastern Rome, but Arabia had far less of the history of Hellenization and Romanization than its neighbors, and the Greek language was little used before its introduction by the Romans.
 After the conquest, though, Greek was adopted popularly, as well as officially, practically supplanting Nabataean and Aramaic, as evidenced by inscriptions at Umm al Quttain.
 The occurrence of Latin in the province was rare and limited to such cases as the tomb inscription of Lucius Aninius Sextius Florentinus, governor in 127, and, somewhat paradoxically, in personal names.

 Millar makes a case for a Graeco-Roman Hellenization in Arabia.
 It is an area, after all, that was not significantly hellenized during the rule of Alexander, and the locals originally spoke their native language, not Greek.
 So with the introduction of Roman rule, along with many aspects of classic Roman socialization, such as public works and glorification of the military, came an introduction of some Greek cultural and social values.
 Arabia acclimated to the new culture so fully that it seems the original linguistic groups faded away.
 There were scattered Nabataean inscriptions during the period of imperial Roman rule.

-The Era of Bostra, a year numbering system specific to the province, was introduced.
+The Era of Bosra, a year numbering system specific to the province, was introduced.
 Its year one began on the date corresponding to 22 March 106 AD.

-Arabia during late Roman Empire
+Late Roman period

 When Avidius Cassius rebelled against what he believed was a deceased Marcus Aurelius, he received no support from Arabia province, overlooked by some historians likely due to the fact that Arabia did not have the wealth or political might of Syria.
 Arabia responded similarly when the governor of Syria, Pescennius Niger, proclaimed himself emperor in 193.

-When Septimius Severus came into power and stripped the Syrian city of Antioch of its status as Metropolis for its part in the rebellion and meted out punishment to any others who were unlucky enough to choose the wrong side, the Third Cyrenaica received the honorific "Severiana".
+When Septimius Severus rose to power and stripped the Syrian city of Antioch of its status as Metropolis for its part in the rebellion and meted out punishment to any others who were unlucky enough to choose the wrong side, the Third Cyrenaica received the honorific "Severiana".
 In addition, the governor of Arabia, Publius Aelius Severianus Maximus, was allowed to continue in his post in reward for his loyalty.
 Syria was later split into two and Arabia was expanded to include the Lajat and Jebel Drūz, rough terrain south of Damascus, and also the birthplace of M. Julius Phillipus, better known as Philip the Arab.